kramarnath/Automatic_vacuum_cleaner_robot/README.md

 6. Upload the sketch
 7. Open **Serial Monitor** at `9600 baud` to watch live sensor readings
 8. Power the robot from the battery pack and place it on the floor

-> [!WARNING]
-> Ensure the battery polarity is correct before powering the L298N motor driver and suction motor.
-Reverse polarity will permanently damage the L298N IC.

 ---